noramyer/nora-blog/content/projects/2019-05-06---Coming-soon.md

 ![Nulla faucibus vestibulum eros in tempus.
 Vestibulum tempor imperdiet velit nec dapibus](/media/404.png)

-So hold tight because the next 3 months are going to be the busiest of my entire life (ahhh 2 month trip and moving to NYC and starting a new job!!!?!!) but hey, I'm going to try and that's what counts, right?
+So hold tight because the next 3 months are going to be the busiest of my entire life, but hey, I'm going to try okay.